i18next/react-i18next/README.md

 ### Documentation

-The documentation is published on [react.i18next.com](https://react.i18next.com) The general i18next documentation is published on [www.i18next.com](https://www.i18next.com)
+The documentation is published on [react.i18next.com](https://react.i18next.com) and PR changes can be supplied [here](https://github.com/i18next/react-i18next-gitbook).

+The general i18next documentation is published on [www.i18next.com](https://www.i18next.com) and PR changes can be supplied [here](https://github.com/i18next/i18next-gitbook).

 ### What will my code look like?